typo3-on-aws/Documentation/src/machine-images/typo3v8.md

 ## History

-The TYPO3 CMS 8.x machine images are listed at the AWS Marketplace under product ID [B01DO8DF2E](https://aws.amazon.com/marketplace/pp/B01DO8DF2E).
+The TYPO3 v11.x machine images are available at the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-lcn4cb7xt3oua).
 We published the first TYPO3 v8 machine image in April 2016.
 Subsequent releases include all TYPO3 sprint releases as well as the long-term support version **TYPO3 v8 LTS** (also known as version 8.7).

 TYPO3 CMS 8.x reached its end-of-life in March 2020.
-Extended support can be obtained from the [TYPO3 GmbH](https://typo3.com){.fa-icon .fa-right-external-link-alt}.
+Extended support can be purchased from the [TYPO3 GmbH](https://typo3.com){.fa-icon .fa-right-external-link-alt}.

 ## TYPO3